 Henri Matisse Notecard Folio

-Published with The Barnes Foundation.
+Published with the Barnes Foundation

-Matisse included in Dishes and Melon a plaster figure that recalls a small cupid that Cèzanne had used in several late still lifes.
-But the jabbing application of paint, the splendidly expressive colors, and the presentation of ceramics brought back from a recent trip to Algeria lend the canvases a distinctly personal quality.
+The still lifes composed by Henri Matisse in the first decade of the 20th century reveal the artist’s liberation from his Impressionist predecessors.
+In the two paintings of this folio, it’s evident that Matisse adored the changing light of the Mediterranean, which permeates each scene.
+He included a plaster figure in Dishes and Melon that recalls a small cupid that Cézanne had used in several late still lifes.
+But the jabbing application of paint, the splendidly expressive colors, and the presentation of ceramics brought back from a recent trip to Algeria lend both of these canvases a distinctly personal quality.

 Contains five each of the following notecards:

-Dishes and Melon (Assiettes et melon), 1906 / 1907
+Dishes and Melon, 1906 / 1907

-Blue Still Life (Nature morte bleue), 1907
+Blue Still Life, 1907